School Lunch Ideas For Picky Eaters: How to Help Your Child Eat

 With kids who are spending the majority of their time in school, nutritious snacks and lunches are important to help sustain energy, mood, and mental focus in children.
 But when you’re faced with a child who wants nothing more than a crustless peanut butter and jelly sandwich, how can you ensure they are getting the nutrients they need?

-Nothing may be more concerning for a parent than to know there child is not eating a school - here are some ideas to help.
+Nothing may be more concerning for a parent than to know there child is not eating a school - here are some simple school lunch ideas for picky eaters:

 Helping Picky Eaters at School